camunda/camunda-docs-static/get-started/content/apache-maven.md

 This page lists the most commonly used Apache Maven Coordinates for Camunda.

-Most Camunda artifacts are pushed to <a href="http://search.maven.org/#browse%7C-1675593179">maven central</a>.
+Most Camunda artifacts are pushed to [maven central](http://search.maven.org/#browse%7C-1675593179).

 # Camunda Bom (Bill of Materials)